 - 3.6 Discover the Grotte di Catullo

 - 3.7 Visit Gardaland

-- 3.11 FINAL THOUGHTS ON VISITING SIRMIONE, LAKE GARDA
+- 3.12 FINAL THOUGHTS ON TOP ATTRACTIONS IN SIRMIONE, LAKE GARDA

-Planning a trip to Sirmione, Lake Garda?
-Then find out about the best things to do in Sirmione – the best attractions and places to visit.
+Are you planning a trip to Sirmione, Lake Garda?
+Then find out about the best things to do in Sirmione – here are the best attractions and places to visit + travel tips.

-Sitting on Lake Garda’s south bank, Sirmione has a population of almost 7,800 inhabitants and some of the best attractions around.
-If you’re wondering about Sirmione, what to do and what to see, this lively and fun town has a lot to offer.
+Sitting on Lake Garda’s south bank, Sirmione has a population of almost 7,800 inhabitants and some of the best attractions around Lake Garda.

 SIRMIONE TRAVEL TIPS